drobotik/eav/docs/eav.md

 ```

 ### Entity
-Entity is a robust CRUD model.
-Used to simplify routine with EAV data structure.
-Main model to work with single data.
-Good for single record operations.

-Not recommended for bulk usage.
+The Entity model is a robust CRUD model that simplifies working with the EAV (Entity-Attribute-Value) data structure.
+It serves as the primary model for working with individual data records, making it well-suited for single record operations.
+However, it is not recommended for bulk usage or performing operations on a large number of records simultaneously.

 ```php